mbarker84/css-irl-eleventy/src/posts/toggling-css-custom-properties-with-radio-buttons.md

 }
 ```

-I&rsquo;ve shortened the values of the last two here for brevity and readability, but [this demo](https://codepen.io/michellebarker/pen/mdRZjdR) has the full code.
+I’ve shortened the values of the last two here for brevity and readability, but [this demo](https://codepen.io/michellebarker/pen/mdRZjdR) has the full code.

-Another option is to set the `style` attribute in JS, but I prefer the CSS way, as it feels cleaner to me. `clip-path` requires a prefix in some browsers, so setting this in CSS seems more maintainable — but it&rsquo;s a matter of personal preference.
+Another option is to set the `style` attribute in JS, but I prefer the CSS way, as it feels cleaner to me. `clip-path` requires a prefix in some browsers, so setting this in CSS seems more maintainable — but it’s a matter of personal preference.

-While there's nothing _wrong_ with these approaches, let&rsquo;s see what the alternative looks like with custom properties.
+While there’s nothing _wrong_ with these approaches, let’s see what the alternative looks like with custom properties.

 ## Toggling the custom property